External Ids for APOA4 Gene

 GeneCards Summary for APOA4 Gene

-APOA4 (Apolipoprotein A-IV) is a Protein Coding gene.
-Diseases associated with APOA4 include carotenemia and chronic inflammatory demyelinating polyneuropathy.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+APOA4 (Apolipoprotein A4) is a Protein Coding gene.
+Diseases associated with APOA4 include carotenemia and demyelinating polyneuropathy.
+Among its related pathways are Signaling by GPCR and Lipoprotein metabolism.
 GO annotations related to this gene include protein homodimerization activity and copper ion binding.
 An important paralog of this gene is APOA1.

 UniProtKB/Swiss-Prot for APOA4 Gene